Visit the institution website for COVID‑19 updates

-At least a 2:1 honours degree or equivalent in biology or a closely related quantitative subject.
-In addition you should be able to demonstrate evidence of aptitude and enthusiasm for research (eg an undergraduate research project).
+A 2:1 BSc honours degree, or equivalent, in biology or a closely related quantitative subject.
+In addition, you should be able to demonstrate evidence of aptitude and enthusiasm for research eg an undergraduate research project.

 Months of entry